Hogwarts Legacy is an upcoming Harry Potter RPG that will allow players to explore the Wizarding Wizard like never before.

 The existence of the game originally leaked in 2018, but Hogwarts Legacy was officially unveiled in September 2020 at Sony’s PS5 reveal event.
-While more than 18 months passed without any fresh details, an extended gameplay presentation has just lifted the lid on Hogwarts Legacy.
+While more than 18 months passed without any fresh details, an extended gameplay presentation lifted the lid on Hogwarts Legacy earlier this year.

-Even so much of Hogwarts Legacy remains shrouded in mystery, for now here’s everything we know about the game, including its release date window, gameplay details and its trailer.
+Even so much of Hogwarts Legacy remains shrouded in mystery, for now here’s everything we know about the game, including its confirmed release date, gameplay details and its debut trailer.

 Hogwarts Legacy release date